MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ms.subservice: ready
 ---

-# Strategic impact of a Azure Virtual Desktop environment
+# Strategic impact of an Azure Virtual Desktop environment

 Best practice guidance encourages customers to create a single centralized cloud adoption strategy, using the [Cloud Adoption Framework's Strategy methodology](../../strategy/index.md).
 If you haven't already, use the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) to record your cloud adoption strategy.